Andy Ward (musician): Camel (1971–1981)

-Ward became a founding member of the progressive rock band Camel, who formed in 1971, evolving from Ward's first band, The Brew.
+Ward became a founding member of the progressive rock band Camel in 1971, evolving from Ward's first band, the Brew.
 One of the leading lights of the English progressive rock movement, Camel enjoyed considerable success worldwide, peaking in 1975 when they performed their album The Snow Goose at the Royal Albert Hall, accompanied by the London Symphony Orchestra.
 Following a period of ill health – including problems caused by alcohol and drugs – in 1981 he was forced to retire from the band.
 With Ward's departure, Andrew Latimer became the only original member who remained in the band.

 Marillion (1983)

-Two years later he resurfaced briefly with the neo-progressive rock band Marillion, appearing in the video of the hit single "Garden Party" from their debut album Script for a Jester's Tear and performing with them for three months as a replacement for their original drummer, Mick Pointer, who had recently been sacked.
+Two years later, he resurfaced briefly with the neo-prog band Marillion, appearing in the video of the hit single "Garden Party" from their debut album Script for a Jester's Tear and performing with them for three months as a replacement for their original drummer, Mick Pointer, who had recently been sacked.
 Ward's performances with the band included an appearance on the BBC's The Old Grey Whistle Test when they performed "Forgotten Sons".
 According to Mark Kelly, Ward had been recruited to the band without a proper audition because of his reputation.
 However, as both Kelly and Fish have recalled, his personal problems had resurfaced and he succumbed to a nervous breakdown midway through the band's first American tour.

 Canterbury (1987–2002)

 Throughout the 1990s, Ward worked with Richard Sinclair's Caravan of Dreams and Going Going, with Sinclair, Hugh Hopper, Vince Clarke and Mark Hewins.
 In 1994, he joined Mirage – a progressive "supergroup" combining members from both Camel and Caravan.
-Other projects included the studio-only group the Chrysanthemums, led by singer-songwriter Yukio Yung (aka Terry Burrows), who received drum tracks through the post from Ward before building songs around them, playing all the other instruments himself.
+His other projects included the studio-only group the Chrysanthemums, led by singer-songwriter Yukio Yung (aka Terry Burrows), who received drum tracks through the post from Ward before building songs around them, playing all the other instruments himself.
 At this time Ward also became full-time drummer with the English rock band the Bevis Frond, with whom he recorded and toured extensively.

 Present

-In 2002 a compilation CD, Sticking Around, was released, highlighting his work with Camel and other projects.
+In 2002, a compilation CD, Sticking Around, was released.
+This compilation highlights his work with Camel and other projects.

-In 2003, Ward participated in a short lived reformation of the original members of The Brew (with Latimer and Ferguson) and recorded material for an album that never materialized, largely due to Latimer's ongoing health issues.
+In 2003, Ward participated in a short lived reformation of the original members of the Brew (with Latimer and Ferguson) and recorded material for an album that never materialized, largely due to Latimer's ongoing health issues.